To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 May 14, 2022

 A credit inquiry—or credit pull—is a request made to a credit bureau for a copy of your credit report.
 There are 2 types of credit checks: soft pulls and hard pulls.
-The big difference between them is that hard credit inquiries may affect your credit score (such as your FICO®1 Score) and soft pulls don’t.
+The big difference between them is that hard credit inquiries may affect your credit score (such as your FICO®Footnote 1 Score) and soft pulls don’t.
 How and why this happens is easier explained when you’re familiar with each type of credit inquiry and its purpose.

 Soft Inquiries